dotlang/language/README.md

 ### Core principles

 Almost everything is an object, even basic data types and everything is passed by value, but everything is a reference.
 Every class has a special, default instance, which is created by the compiler.
-This instance can be used to create other instances of the class.
+This instance can be used to create other instances of the class (constructor can be invoked on this instance and other instances of the class).
 At very few cases compiler does something for the developer automatically.
 Most of the time, developer should do the job manually.
 Code is organized into packages.
 Each package is represented by a directory in the file-system.
 Packages have a hierarchical structure: